peterddrummond/xspde_matlab/doc/source/data_and_arrays.rst

 Observables: ``data``
 ---------------------

 During the calculation, observables are calculated and averaged over the ``ensembles(1)`` parallel trajectories in the :func:`xpath` function.
+These are determined by the functions in the :attr:`in.observe` cell array.

+The number of :attr:`in.observe` functions may be smaller or larger than the number of vector fields.
+The observable may be a scalar or vector.
+These include the averages over the ensembles, and can be visualized as a single graph with one or more lines.

-The results are added to the earlier results in the array ``data``, to create graphs for each observable.
+Next, arbitrary functional transforms can be taken, using the :attr:`in.function` cell array.
+These functions can use as their input any of the :attr:`in.observe` output data arrays.
+They default to the original :attr:`in.observe` data if they are not user-defined.
+The results are added to the earlier results in the array ``data``, to create graphs for each function.
 At this stage, both the first and second moment is stored, in order to allow calculation of the sampling error in each quantity.

-There are :attr:`in.graphs` real observables, which are determined by the number of functions defined in the :attr:`in.observe` cell array.
-The number of :attr:`in.graphs` may be smaller or larger than the number of vector fields.
-The observable field includes all the necessary averages over the ensembles.
+These are averaged over the higher level ensembles, to allow estimates of sampling errors.

+Functional transforms are most useful if one wishes to use functions which require knowledge of normalization or ensemble averages of lower-level data.

+Each resulting graph or average data is each stored  in an array of size

+::

+    [components, errors, in.points(1), in.points(2), ... , in.points(dimension)]

+In the simplest case, there is just one vector component per average.
+More generally, the number of components is larger than this if there is a requirement to compare different results in one graph.
+Note that, unlike the propagating field, the time dimension is fully expanded.
+This is necessary in order to generate outputs at each of the ``in.points(1)`` time slices.

 When step-size checking is turned on using the :attr:`in.errorchecks` flag set to ``2``, a low resolution field is stored for comparison with a high-resolution field of half the step-size, to obtain the time-step error.

-The observable ``data`` which is stored has three arrays which are all included in the data array.
+The observables which are stored have three error indices which are all included in the array.
 These are the high resolution means, together with error-bars due to time-steps, and estimates of high-resolution standard deviations due to sampling statistics.

-The observable ``data`` which is plotted includes step-size error bars and plotted lines for the two estimated upper and lower standard deviations, obtained from the statistical moments.
+The observable ``data`` which is plotted automatically includes step-size error bars and plotted lines for the two estimated upper and lower standard deviations, obtained from the statistical moments.

-Data from each simulation is stored  in an array of size

-::

-    3 * in.points(1) * ... * in.points(dimension) * in.graphs

-This is necessary in order to generate outputs at each of the ``in.points(1)`` time slices.
-Here the first index is ``errors = 1, 2, 3``, which is used to index over the
+In summary, after ensemble averaging, the second index is ``errors = 1, 2, 3``, which is used to index over the

 #. mean value,